Dawn Of The Brougham Epoch: 1965 – 1966 Ford LTD, Chevrolet Caprice, Plymouth VIP, Ambassador DPL – The New Low-Cost Luxury Options Of The Mid Sixties

 So, with the formula quickly taking over the market, why not take a look at these forefathers of the genre?

 Now, behind the scenes, these new packages were a way to revive what was a waning segment.
-By the early ’60s, the fragmenting marketplace offered buyers much from where to pick from.
+By the early ’60s, the fragmenting marketplace offered buyers much to choose from.
 The standard full-sizer, with a healthier margin profit, was starting to lose its luster.
 While still selling by the bucketloads, their market share was on a downward slope, as told at CC before.

 So these new “low-cost luxury” models arrived, ready to add some sizzle to the segment.
 No longer, did you need to leave Ford’s or Chevy’s cozy dealer to get your “luxury offering”.
 It was quite a concept.

-With that in mind, how about we take a look at these early “low-cost luxury” offerings and see how they fared against each other?
+With that in mind, how about taking a look at these early “low-cost luxury” offerings and see how they fared against each other?
 And while doing so, why not daydream about your pick out of this lot?

 The 1965 Ford LTD

 Leave it to Ford and their knack –at the time– to identify new markets.
-The LTD was a Lee Iacocca conception once again; a low-cost luxury vehicle, aimed at the middle class to give all a taste of what society’s upper crust enjoyed.
+The LTD was a Lee Iacocca conception; a low-cost luxury vehicle, aimed at the middle class to give all a taste of what society’s upper crust enjoyed.
 It was a radical notion; ‘luxury’ available to the many.

 Iacocca was hoping to capitalize on how different the ’65 Ford full-sizers felt and rode, vehicles on which the company had spent a pretty penny.
-The new cars boasted much-revised suspensions that vastly improved handling and road behavior.
-Meanwhile, body integrity was greatly enhanced and noise levels were notably below those of any previous Ford, the result of new assembly methods in aligning body and frame.
+The new cars boasted much-revised suspensions with vastly improved handling and road behavior.
+Meanwhile, body integrity was greatly enhanced and noise levels were notably below those of any previous Ford –the result of new assembly methods in aligning body and frame.

 So, with so much invested and improved, why not flaunt it to the world?
 Especially with a new luxury package?